qpsolvers/ik_qpbenchmark/data/README.md

-This directory contains `ik_qpbenchmark.parquet`.

-You can generate this file by running `generate/generate_dataset.py`.
+This directory contains the test set in `ik_qpbenchmark.parquet`.
+You can generate this file again by running `generate/generate_dataset.py`.